azsk/AzTS-docs/Scripts/RemediationScripts/Readme.md

 ___

-## Supports managed identity based remediation
+## Supports managed identity based remediations
 Both System assigned and User assigned managed identities are supported.

 * To connect Azure Account using **System assigned managed identity**, use the following command:</br>